lsnidero/openshift-devspaces-spring-boot3/README.md

 # openshift-devspaces-spring-boot3

-Repo with a devfile v2 to build a springboot 3 application
+Repo with a devfile v2 to use a monorepo